 To watch the aurora borealis feels downright otherworldly.
-Shimmering and swirling, somewhere between smoke and paint, this glowing green phenomenon, though natural, creates a surreal experience for any viewer.
+Shimmering and swirling, somewhere between smoke and paint, this glowing colorful phenomenon, though natural, creates a surreal experience for any viewer.

-But your chances of viewing the Northern Lights greatly increase the more north you travel—think: Alaska, Canada, Scandinavia.
+Your chances of viewing the Northern Lights greatly increase the more north you travel—think: Alaska, Canada, Scandinavia.
 However, during a year when the aurora is particularly strong, you’ve actually got a shot at seeing this magical occurrence in the northernmost states of the lower 48.
 And though there are no guarantees, fall is the perfect time to try, with its dark skies and warm weather.
-Some scientists assert that the aurora ring is most active during the equinoxes (September 21 and March 21, approximately).
+Some scientists assert that the aurora ring is most active during the equinoxes (September 20 and March 20, approximately).

 Because this phenomenon can be very hard to predict, use forecasting tools, like NOAA’s tips to viewing the aurora, to deduce what your highest likelihood of seeing the Northern Lights may be.